cannonheart/slaytester2/README.md

 # Slaytester 2

-A player writing a commend with feedback is good, but seeing a player spectacularly fail to find the end of the level is enlightening.
+A player writing a comment with feedback is good, but seeing a player spectacularly fail to find the end of the level is enlightening.

 Slaytester lets players record themselves playing your webgame with the click of a button.

-You insert a single line of html into your game, and Slaytester takes it from there.
+You install Slaytester on your own server, click a button to set up a playtest and copy a single line of html into your game's `index.html`.

 Slaytester records (after clearly asking for consent):
 - the games canvas element
 - the games audio
 - the players mic (if the player wants to) (and if you have enabled it)

-This is useful for:
+Slaytester is useful for:
 - when you want people to record themselves playing your game, but without the hassle of setting up OBS
 - when you want randos to be able to easily comment on their mic as they play the game
 - checking if your update fixed that puzzle everyone had trouble with